 I had a great conversation with Trish Wilson, network catalyst from the Network Of Us.
 It always a treat to connect and explore shared interests: community building and management, network weaving, personal and collective learning, content analysis, deep work and co-creation, the ways we bond and work together, change management, critical thinking.

 Within the 21st Century Explorers community, we have weekly collective art experience over video calls.
 It always fun, deep and mesmerizing to see, feel and hear the beauty and depth of fellow explorers through their pieces of arts and personal stories they curated and created.

-I also hosted a few weeks ago a one-hour session in which I shared about my artistry, visual thinking, and how I am a flâneur while learning in the flow of life and work.
+A few weeks ago, I hosted a one-hour session in which I shared about my artistry, visual thinking, and how I am a flâneur while learning in the flow of life and work.
 Art keeps inspiring me to see patterns, weaving ideas and create resources and knowledge artefacts over time, such as my blog posts and my upcoming book on connectedness and continuous learning through life and work.

 I also attended a webinar on the client’s relationship with Trusted Advisor Associates.

 Helen Blunden improves her French writing.
 After reading her working and learning out loud blog post in French: ‘Qu’est-ce que j’ai fait cette semaine?’, I share my suggestions as French is my mother tongue.

 “Learning to write French requires practice and lots of feedback.
 By doing writing a blog post in French and then seeking feedback from my French speaking network, I’m able to correct the written phrases.